shellicar/reference-foundation/README.md

 ### GitVersion

 [GitVersion][gitversion] is a tool that provides semantic versioning based on your Git repository history.
-It helps standardize version numbers across different projects.
+It helps standardise version numbers across different projects.

 In this repository, GitVersion is used solely for generating a version number.
 Other versioning tools often attempt to include deployment tasks, which is unnecessary here.